aaugustin/myks-gallery/README.rst

 - The first one contains the original photos.
 It's a read-only reference.
 You can upload photos there with `aws s3 sync`_, `gsutil rsync`_, rsync_, etc. depending on the platform.
-(I don't know any such tool for Azure storage.)
 - The second one contains downscaled photos and ZIP archives of album exports.
-  It's a read-write cache.
+  It's a cache.
 You can set up expiry policies and clear it without affecting the gallery, aside from the cost of rescaling images again.

 myks-gallery accesses them through Django's `file storage API`_, meaning that you can use any storage for which a Django storage backend exists.
 You should